lockekk/deskflow-hid/PLAN.md

 ### 7. Arch Reuse Strategy
 - Client-side `Arch` services (time, threading, sockets, mutexes, etc.) reuse upstream implementations unchanged.
-- The critical deviation is input routing: instead of injecting OS events through the platform `Arch`, the bridge client packages the synthesized input into HID frames and sends them over the Link to Pico 2 W.
+- The critical deviation is input routing: instead of injecting OS events through the platform `Arch`, the bridge client packages the synthesized input into HID frames and sends them over the Link to ESP32.
-- Pico 2 W parses the frame, applies any host-arch key translations, enqueues the HID report into its BLE stack, and the mobile device receives the resulting mouse/keyboard events.
+- The ESP32 firmware parses the frame, applies any host-arch key translations, enqueues the HID report into its BLE stack, and the mobile device receives the resulting mouse/keyboard events.

 ### 8. TLS Configuration for Bridge Clients